-Do you live in a studio type condo unit and don’t know how to decorate or design your place to make it feel more like home?
+Needing design tips for a studio type condo unit because you don’t know how to decorate or design your place to make it feel more like home?

 Studio condo design dilemma